mbsmbs/ift6760_a25_projectwork/README.md

 This repository implements the experiments described in [Towards equilibrium molecular conformation generation with GFlowNets](https://arxiv.org/abs/2310.14782) by Volokhova & Koziarski et al.

+---

+## IFT6760B A25 Project Work (our fork)

+This repository is a **fork** of `GFNOrg/conf-gfn` used for the IFT6760 A25 project on sampling full intrinsic coordinates (torsions, bond angles and bond lengths) with GFlowNets.

+### Recommended setup

+For reproducing our experiments, we recommend creating a fresh environment and installing the packages listed in `requirements.txt`:

 ## Installation

+The commands below are the original installation instructions from the Conf-GFlowNet repository.
+They assume a **Linux** machine with an **NVIDIA GPU (CUDA 11.7)**:

 ```bash
 conda create -n confgfn python=3.8